-We have recently added to our suite of Termly Benchmark Assessments are the latest type of dynamic assessments to be launched on the EdPlace platform in March 2021.
-The first of the series is the 'End of Term 1' (winter term) 'End of Term 2' (spring term) assessment which was launched to coincide with the Easter holidays.
-The Term 3 and 1 Benchmarks will be added in the next few weeks.
+We have recently added to our suite of Termly Benchmark Assessments, launching 'End of Term 3' on the EdPlace platform in July 2021.
+We now have both the 'End of Term 1' (winter term) 'End of Term 2' (spring term) and 'End of Term 3' assessments (summer term) available, with the final part of the series 'End of Term 1' launching in the coming months.
 To learn more about dynamic assessments in general and how they have been designed, please click here.

 What are Termly Benchmark Assessments and how do they work?

 A big challenge throughout the academic year is monitoring a student's level of understanding, identifying if they are keeping up, and intervening effectively if they are falling a little behind their classmates.
 Our Termly Benchmarks have been created to do just this and provide you with the intel you need to help keep their learning on track throughout the school year.

 These assessments vary in length according to the age of your child or student.
 In Key Stage 1, there are 20 questions lasting approximately 10 minutes, in Key Stage 2 and 3 there are 30 questions lasting 15 minutes, and in Key Stage 4, there are 40 questions lasting 20 minutes.
 A timer has been added to offer further insight into your child or student’s performance but will not play any other role in their assessment.
 Your student will not be locked out or the activities close if they exceed the expected time, but this will be shared with you in their assessment report (more on this later!)